rackerlabs/support-how-to/content/how-to/rackspace-monitoring/introducing-rackspace-monitoring-on-mobile-devices/index.md

 check.

-The preconfigured alarm provides warning and critical thresholds for low disk space *only*.
-For this reason, the status bar on any MySQL instance shows a green status whenever the disk space is within threshold.
-There is no status change if other checks are high or low, because no alarms or thresholds have been set.
+The preconfigured alarm provides warning and critical thresholds for low disk space only.
+For this reason, the status bar on any MySQL instance shows a green status whenever the disk space is within the threshold.
+There is no status change if other checks are high or low because you have set no alarms or thresholds.
 You can configure additional alarms and notification plans by using the Cloud Databases API.
 For more information, see the [Monitoring Cloud Databases](https://docs.rackspace.com/docs/cloud-databases/v1/developer-guide/#document-general-api-info/monitoring-cloud-databases) section in the *Cloud Databases Developer Guide*.
 At this time, Cloud Database users cannot configure additional checks.